PG Tips: Monkey (2007–2024, 2025–)

 When PG Tips released the "Special Moments" range (initially "The New Ones"), another advert was released to advertise the "Fresh" one.
 It featured Monkey and Al out rambling.
 Monkey says to Al that they need a cup of the "Fresh" one.
 Al takes so long to decide how the tea tastes that before he can come to a conclusion, Monkey has been swept away by an eagle.
 This advert was later modified showing Monkey being dropped off in the eagle's nest with the four flavours of the Special Moments range, as well as two eagle chicks next to him.

 After the US federal decision in support of same-sex marriage in 2015, PG Tips depicted its Monkey character under the rainbow flag in a message of support for gay marriage, which received some criticism for being a political statement.

 In 2015, as part of a rebrand, adverts featured Monkey observing absurd things and deciding to "Keep it tea."

 In 2017, PG tips, Unilever, and software company Ubisend worked together to bring the Monkey persona to life through a Facebook Messenger chatbot for the Red Nose Day charity.
 For over three weeks leading up to Red Nose Day, Facebook Messenger users could message Monkey and interact with him through his chatbot.
 Monkey also delivered one daily joke to each of his chatbot users at tea time with the goal of raising One Million Laughs for Comic Relief.

+In May 2024, PG Tips officially retired the Monkey character, stating that he was having a "well-deserved retirement".

+In May 2025, Monkey (now voiced by Ivo Graham) returned to the adverts.
+In the adverts, he was married to a woman named Alice (portrayed by Emily Atack).